esbillyjack/MTG-Scan/README.md

 ---

 **Note**: This application is for personal use in tracking your Magic: The Gathering collection.
-It is not affiliated with Wizards of the Coast.
+It is not affiliated with Wizards of the Coast. # Force redeploy